splunk/splunk-connect-for-ethereum/docs/cli.md

   --debug
       Enable debug log output

+  --decrypt-private-txs
+      Enable to download decrypted content of private transactions (only available for Quorum at the moment)

   --[no-]eth-reject-invalid-certs
       Disable to allow ethereum client to connect to HTTPS without rejecting invalid (self-signed) certificates